sekika/sekika.github.io/_drafts/github-many-files.md

 - git
 - github
 ---
 As [GitHub introduced unlimited private repositories](https://github.com/blog/2164-introducing-unlimited-private-repositorie), I uploaded gigabytes of data for backup.
-I had some troubles uploading many files to GitHub repository, but finally I manged to do so.
-Here's how.
+I had some troubles uploading many files to GitHub repository, but finally I manged to do so, like this way.

-## Storage and Bandwidth limit of Git Large File Storage
+## Storage and bandwidth limit of large files

 [Git Large File Storage (LFS)](https://git-lfs.github.com/) is required to push a file larger than 100 MB to GitHub repository.
 There is a storage and bandwidth limit for LFS, and you need to buy extra storage and bandwidth according to [Billing plans for Git Large File Storage](https://help.github.com/articles/billing-plans-for-git-large-file-storage/).